ACHIVX-COM/reward-system/README.md

 This project provides a service that:

-- maitains balance of internal tokens (stored in database) and transaction history for each account
+- maintains balance of internal tokens (stored in database) and transaction history for each account
 - enables withdrawal of internal tokens to real blockchain wallets

 The functionality is exposed as set of gRPC procedures.